-Risks How we mitigate the risk What we've done this year Risk trend Strategic risks continued 3.
-People and talent t is critical that we have the right people with the right capabilities to be a successful and purpose-led global business and deliver our strategy.
+3. People and talent

+It is critical that we have the right people with the right capabilities to be a successful and purpose-led global business and deliver our strategy.
 We have strategies in place to recruit, develop, engage and retain our people, and to build a diverse and inclusive workforce.

-Our talent development plans give employees opportunities and training to build their capabilities and resilience.
-We have set several 2030 targets to track our progress on delivering equity, diversity and inclusion.
-We have initiatives in place at Group, local and functional levels to progress equity, diversity and inclusion across the organisation.
-We also have employees dedicated to developing and measuring our progress against our equity, diversity and inclusion targets.
-We have a mix of short- and long-term incentives, including a bonus scheme that is available to a broad number of employees.
-We have a single global performance management system and talent planning process.
-We carry out global employee surveys that tell us what employees really think about working at Tate & Lyle.
-Our Executive Committee and the Board plan succession for business-critical roles.
-We encourage our people to share open and transparent feedback so we can react to any challenges that emerge.
-We focused on maintaining competitiveness by updating our reward framework to ensure it reflects current local conditions.
-We have a Group-wide programme to support the physical and mental wellbeing of our employees.
-We carried out a global employee engagement survey managed by an external organisation.
-The response rate was high at 80% and showed an encouragingly strong level of employee engagement.
-We have seven Employees to experience solidarity, support, education, growth and development.
-We are strengthening our performance management system to create clear strategic alignment for our teams, as well as introducing a more frequent development conversation cycle and clarity of reward outcomes.
-We launched a new management training programme, Connect Catalyst, to help our managers create an engaging, inclusive and high-performing organisation.
-More than 200 managers have taken part so far.
-We completed a talent review for all employees to understand their capabilities, aspirations and potential and how that connects with future development and succession opportunities. (
+- It is critical that we have the right people Our talent development plans give employees opportunities and training to with the right capabilities to be a build their capabilities and resilience. - We have set several 2030 targets to track our progress on delivering equity, diversity and inclusion. - We have initiatives in place at Group, local and functional levels to progress equity, diversity and inclusion across the organisation.
+We also have employees dedicated to developing and measuring our progress against our equity, diversity and inclusion targets. - We have a mix of short- and long-term incentives, including a bonus scheme that is available to a broad number of employees. - We have a single global performance management system and talent planning process. - We carry out global employee surveys that tell us what employees really think about working at Tate & Lyle. - Our Executive Committee and the Board plan succession for business-critical roles. - We encourage our people to share open and transparent feedback so we can react to any challenges that emerge.

+- We focused on maintaining competitiveness by updating our reward framework to ensure it reflects current local conditions. - We have a Group-wide programme to support the physical and mental wellbeing of our employees. - We carried out a global employee engagement survey managed by an external organisation.
+The response rate was high at 80% and showed an encouragingly strong level of employee engagement. - We have seven Employee Resource Groups which play an important part in enabling employees to experience solidarity, support, education, growth and development. - We are strengthening our performance management system to create clear strategic alignment for our teams, as well as introducing a more frequent development conversation cycle and clarity of reward outcomes. - We launched a new management training programme, Connect Catalyst, to help our managers create an engaging, inclusive and high-performing organisation.
+More than 200 managers have taken part so far. - We completed a talent review for all employees to understand their capabilities, aspirations and potential and how that connects with future development and succession opportunities.